 - Hand sanitizer

-Happy snacking!
-If you’d like to check out more of my gluten free travel tips, head over to my article on how I find gluten free restaurants, and my top tips for eating out gluten free (safely).
-I’ve traveled to over 30 countries completely gluten free, so if you’re planning any upcoming travels, I also recommend browsing my gluten free travel guides by destination.
+I’ve traveled to nearly 50 countries completely gluten free, so if you’re planning any upcoming travels, I also recommend browsing my gluten free travel guides by destination.

 Let me know in the comments if you have any of your own tips or tricks, and if you’re a snack fiend like me!